zannloo/tp/docs/DeveloperGuide.md

     * Cons: It results in a more rigid hierarchy, harder to extend upon.
 * **Alternative 2**: Flat structure.
     * Pros: Easier to implement relatively to the tree representation.
+    * Cons:
-    * Cons: Harder to maintain the hierarchy, search for items and load items from storage
+      * Harder to maintain the hierarchy, search for items and load items from storage.
+      * States are more coupled

 **Aspect: How store reference to children**

 * **Alternative 1 (current implementation):** HashMap.
     * Pros: Able to check/find if a student/group is present efficiently, mapping objects by their ID also makes executing commands in a folder-like structure easier.
-    * Cons: Not really any.
+    * Cons: Items stored in HashMaps are unordered, meaning addition order is lost.
-* **Alternative 2**: Array.
+* **Alternative 2**: List.
-    * Pros: Very easy to implement
+    * Pros: Very easy to implement.
     * Cons: Finding a student/group is very inefficient, updating references is also a hassle.

 ### Adding a student/group

 #### Implementation

-Implementation for Creating a student and a group is very similar, so in this guide, I would go through the implementation for the harder one, which is creating a student.
+Implementation for creating a `Student` and a `Group` is very similar, so in this guide, I would go through the implementation for the harder one, which is creating a student.
 Should you have any questions do feel free to contact us.

-Most of the logic for creating a student is encapsulated in the `CreateStudentCommand` class, this class utilise the `GroupChildOperation` facade class to add the student to the group and the `Model` class to check for duplicates.
+Most of the logic for creating a student is encapsulated in the `CreateStudentCommand` class, this class utilise the `GroupChildOperation` class to add the student to the group and the `Model` class to check for duplicates.
 The following methods of `ModelManager` and `GroupChildOperation` are used:

-1. `ModelManager::groupChildOperation` - To generate a facade class specific to the current group, it also checks for the validity and presence of the specified group.
+1. `ModelManager::groupChildOperation` - To generate an operation class specific to the current group, it also checks for the validity and presence of the specified group.
 2. `ModelManager::hasStudentWithId` - To check if the new student id is unique.
 3. `GroupChildOperation::addChild` - To add the current student into the group.